+- Compile the samples:

+- ant clean compile

-Start the configuration and run the server, this sample needs the joram-mom-extensionsftp.jar bundle so we use the extended_server ant target:
+- Start the configuration and run the server, this sample needs the joram-mom-extensionsftp.jar bundle so we use the extended_server ant target:

-'''

 ant reset extended server

-'''

-- Run the administration code: this target creates a ConnectionFactory, an 'anonymous' user and a FTPQueue with user=anonymous and pass=anonymous. ant ftp admin - Run the producer: this target send a message to the FTPQueue with this URL "ftp://ftp.kernel.org/welcome.msg". ant ftp producer - Run the receiver: this target connects to the FTPQueue and consume the message and print the file URL, crc and ack..
+Run the administration code: this target creates a ConnectionFactory, an 'anonymous' user and a FTPQueue with user=anonymous and pass=anonymous.

+ant ftp_admin

+Run the producer: this target send a message to the FTPQueue with this URL "ftp://ftp.kernel.org/welcome.msg".